SouthernMethodistUniversity/access/sections/people.md

 Image source: A still image from ["A real person, a lot like you"](https://www.youtube.com/watch?v=cfwwHa-7Ux8) by [Derek Sivers](https://sivers.org/), shared here with his permission.

+> Anonoymous data Vs de-identifed
+ADD DEFINitions
+[These are the actual locations for millions of Americans.]https://www.nytimes.com/interactive/2019/12/19/opinion/location-tracking-cell-phone.html
 ## “Public” data

 Some questions to consider: